-The amendment applies for annual periods beginning on or after 1 January 2020.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2022.

-III.IFRS 17 Insurance Contracts
+ii) IFRS 17 Insurance Contracts

 IFRS 17 "Insurance Contracts" was issued in May 2017 to replace the existing IFRS 4, "Insurance Contracts".
 IFRS 17 is a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
 IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue the insurance contracts, as well as to certain guarantees and financial instruments with discretionary participation features, with scope exceptions will apply.